Agencies: Want to join the 2023 SWEEP?

 - Any Other Family Violence or Child Abuse Crimes Specific to Your Jurisdiction

 Any law-enforcement agency, small or large, can sign up to participate!
-All you need to do is decide to serve outstanding family-violence warrants on a specific date in Fall 2012 along with hundreds of other agencies across the United States.
+All you need to do is decide to serve outstanding family-violence warrants on a specific date in Fall 2023 along with dozens of other agencies across the United States.

 - Start Planning Now: Although the event may be weeks away, a successful SWEEP requires early organization.